This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Want to try your own tool simplification?
 Here’s the audit that transformed my business:

 Step 3: The Overlap Analysis How many tools do essentially the same thing?
 I had three project management systems and two CRMs.
-Why?
+I still can’t explain why.

-Step 4: The Client Value Filter Does this tool directly improve what clients receive, or just how you feel about your workflow?
+Step 4: The Client Value Filter Does this tool directly improve what clients receive, or does it just improve how you feel about your workflow?

-Step 5: The Mastery Question Are you genuinely skilled at using this tool, or just familiar with its dashboard?
+Step 5: The Mastery Question Are you genuinely skilled at using this tool, or are you just familiar with its dashboard?

 Example: I kept three project management tools for months because each had “unique features.”
-Reality check: I was using 20% of each tool’s capabilities.
-Keeping one and mastering it delivered better project outcomes than juggling three mediocre implementations.
+The reality?
+I was using 20% of each tool’s capabilities.
+I kept one, I mastered it, and it delivered better project outcomes than juggling three mediocre implementations ever did.

 The Unexpected Benefit